SindorimBear/PDLC_Glass/README.md

-# PDLC_Glass
+# Night time light-detecting safety glass
-A prototype for PDLC Glass
+A prototype for a product that detects high-intensity light to protect the driver's vision

 ## Table of Contents
   ### 1. Briefing